tjhillard/tjhillard.com/src/posts/intro-to-css-transitions.md

 date: '2019-08-12'
 headerImage: 'falls_1.jpeg'
 thumbnailImageUrl: 'https://storage.googleapis.com/tjhillard.com/thumbnails/css3.png'
-live: false
+live: true
 ---

-**CSS Transitions** are a way to define how an element's property should transition from point A to point B. Let's say you want an element to change it's `background-color` when it is hovered over, that's easy to do in CSS.
+**CSS Transitions** are a way to define how an element's property should transition from one state to another.
+Let's say you want an element to change it's `background-color` when it is hovered over, that's easy to do in CSS.

 ```scss
 // Point A